Pasila: Central Pasila

 The eastern and western parts of Pasila were formerly separated by a large railroad classification yard before the development of Central Pasila (Keski-Pasila), beginning in 2014.
 Central Pasila is currently home to the major sports and music venue Helsinki Halli and the Tripla complex, which includes a hotel of about 430 rooms, 50,000 square metres of office space (including the headquarters of telecom operator Telia Finland), about 400 residential flats and the largest commercial center in the Nordic countries with 250 shops.

 There are several projects under construction or planning near the railway station.
-In connection with Tripla, several Trigoni skyscrapers are planned, the tallest of which, about 180 meters high from the top of the building, will be visible, in good weather, all the way to the Estonian coast.
+In connection with Tripla, a project of multiple skyscrapers called Trigoni were planned, the tallest of which, about 180 meters high from the top of the building, would have been visible, in good weather, all the way to the Estonian coast.
+However, YIT pulled out of the project in 2021.
+A second, more modest proposal by Skanska was instead adopted.
+Construction of its centerpiece, the 130-meter The Node, commenced in 2024 and is expected to be completed by 2028.